cloudoperators/juno/apps/greenhouse/README.md

 - **authIssuerUrl** (required): `"https://endpoint_url_of_the_openid_provider.com"`.
 Endpoint URL of the OpenID provider.
 - **authClientId** (required): `"tbd"`.
 OIDC client ID.
 - **theme** (optional): Overrides the default theme.
 Acceptable values are `"theme-light"` or `"theme-dark"` (default).
-- **embedded**: `true` or `false` (default).
-Set to true if the app is embedded in another existing app or page.
-If true, the app will not render a page header/footer and only render content.
+- **embedded** (optional): Set to `true` if the app will be embedded within another app or page.
+When `true`, the app will not display the header or footer, rendering only the content.
+Default is `false`.
 - **currentHost** (required): `"URL TO ASSETS SERVER"`.
 This value is usually set by the Widget Loader.
 If the app is loaded via `import` or `importShim`, this parameter should be set.
 - **apiEndpoint** (required): `"URL TO K8S API"`.
 This value is necessary to communicate with the Kubernetes API.
 - **mockAuth**: `true`, `false` (default), or `json` (optional).
 Mock the OIDC data, allowed values include pure or base64 encoded JSON.